Research & Publications

 Theses

-• N. A. Ernst, “Towards Cognitive Support in Knowledge Engineering: An Adoption-Centred Customization Framework for Visual Interfaces”, unpublished M.Sc. thesis, University of Victoria, 2004. pdf (95 pages)
+• N. A. Ernst, “Towards Cognitive Support in Knowledge Engineering: An Adoption-Centred Customization Framework for Visual Interfaces”, M.Sc. thesis, University of Victoria, 2004.
+(95 pages)

 Icons from NounProject